Associate Teaching Professor of Linguistics at UC San Diego

 academic space

-- Cases of Domestic Violence, Stalking, or Assault carry risk of subsequent attacks or stalking
+- Cases of Domestic and Family Violence, Stalking, or Assault carry risk of subsequent attacks or stalking

 - “Is there anything we can do here to make you feel safer?”